You can order a new driving licence to replace a lost, damaged, or stolen one via the Traficom's electronic customer service.

 You can only use the service if you have supplied a recent photograph and a sample of your signature to an official register in an electronic format.
 You also need to have your permanent residence in mainland Finland (you cannot use the service if you live in the Åland Islands), and your address details must be up to date in the Population Information System.

 For example, if you have changed your name, you should first apply for a new passport or an ID card from the police.
-Once your passport application has been approved, you can order a new driving licence from the Finnish Transport Safety Agency electronically.
+Once your passport application has been approved, you can order a new driving licence from the Traficom electronically.

 Your new driving licence will be sent to you by post.